nodejs/node/CONTRIBUTING.md

 changes, so that people who may have important input in such a distributed project are able to respond.

-For non-trivial changes, pull requests must be left open for *at least* 48 hours during the week, and 72 hours on a weekend.
+For non-trivial changes, Pull Requests must be left open for *at least* 48 hours during the week, and 72 hours on a weekend.
 In most cases, when the PR is relatively small and focused on a narrow set of changes, these periods provide more than enough time to adequately review.
 Sometimes changes take far